6 Steps to Financial Aid

 - Check the SAR for accuracy and completeness.
 If you estimated your household income prior to filing taxes, make corrections on your FAFSA as soon as you have accurate earnings and tax information.

-- All requested forms are available through WebAdvisor or the Financial Aid website (see Forms & Links tab above).
-Please allow 3-5 days for submitted items to post as "Received" on your MyBC.
+- All requested forms are available through the Financial Aid website (see Forms & Links tab above).
+Please submit ALL requested items together at once.
+Required items will post as "Received" on your MyBC within three weeks during peak processing times.

 - Not returning requested items in a timely fashion will delay completion of your file and may delay receipt of financial aid.